 Consider Gifting Stocks

-Transferring appreciated stocks to family members in lower tax brackets or donating them to charities can provide tax advantages while supporting your loved ones or causes you care about.
+Transferring appreciated stocks to family members in lower tax brackets or donating them to charities can provide tax bill advantages while supporting your loved ones or causes you care about.

 5) Personal and Family Financial Planning: Secure Your Legacy